Illusions of Criticality: Crises Without Tipping Points: Pseudo-Bifurcations

-Assume that we do not have perfect observation of $\x$, nor a clear understanding of the underlying dynamics, but that we observe the system's mean-field state value $\mw{\x}$ (or similarly, its norm $||\x||$).
-We then model the system's mean-field dynamics as an effective Ornstein-Uhlenbeck process
+\propref{pr:es_snl} has been established by using analytical derivations and numerical simulations of a known system (\ref{def:snl}).
+In reality, it is almost never the case that we have perfect observation of $\x$, nor a clear understanding of the underlying dynamics.
+What is in general available is the observation of the system’s mean-field state value $\bar{x}$ (or equivalently, its norm $\|\x\|_2$).
+In the absence of further information, one can model the mean-field dynamics as an effective Ornstein-Uhlenbeck process,

-where $\phi \equiv \exp(\lambda_\text{eff} ) -1 < 0$ captures the system's mean-reversal component with effective negative eigenvalue $\lambda_\text{eff}$.
-The system in equation \eqref{eq:MF_AR1} exhibits fluctuations with a variance equal to $B^2 / (2 |\phi|)$, and the correlation between states separated by a time interval $\Delta t$ is given by $\exp(- |\phi| \Delta t)$.
-Therefore, close to a critical point, the autocorrelation decays slowly with a characteristic time-scale diverging as $\sim |\phi|^{-1}$, such that the system only slowly relaxes back to equilibrium, a phenomenon known as critical slowing down.
-At the same time, the variance tends to infinity.
-These characteristic statistical signatures are collectively known as early-warning signals for bifurcation transitions \cite{Scheffer2009, Scheffer2012, Jusup2022, Grziwotz2023}.

-However, while bifurcations can induce these patterns, they do not exclusively arise from bifurcations.
-In fact, similar statistical signatures emerge when a non-normal system experiences transient repulsion, even in the absence of an actual bifurcation.
-Figure \ref{fig:simulations} shows the temporal evolution of $\phi$ and $\lambda_\text{eff}$ obtained by fitting an Ornstein-Uhlenbeck process to the mean-field dynamics \eqref{eq:basic_dynamics}.
-During large transients, these coefficients approach zero, while the autocorrelation and variance increase in a way similar to the onset of a critical bifurcation.
-These observations can be explained by the fact that the transient dynamics temporarily induce a regime of repulsive, quasi-deterministic growth via \eqref{eq:r}.
-At a qualitative level, the stochastic cycles (Figure \ref{fig:regimes}, right and Figure \ref{fig:simulations}, (d)) could easily be mistaken for Hopf limit cycles.
-We thus refer to these transient repulsive dynamics as \textit{pseudo-bifurcations}.
-This underscores that non-normality, much like bifurcations, can generate the same early-warning signals, complicating the interpretation of these indicators.

-Distinguishing true bifurcations from pseudo-bifurcations becomes even more challenging as a system nears a critical bifurcation point, where the likelihood of non-normal transients rises.
-Equation \eqref{eq;kappa_c} shows indeed that, as the system's effective eigenvalue $\lambda_\text{eff}$, and thus $\lambda_+ \lambda_-$, approaches zero, the critical threshold $\kappa_c$ at some point crosses the system's non-normality level $\kappa$, and hence repulsive transients emerge stochastically.
-In other words, before entering a critical regime, the system first passes through a pseudo-critical regime (Figure \ref{fig:regimes}, middle).
-Early warning signals that are usually used to gauge a system's distance to criticality indicate wrongly that the system is much closer to a critical point than it actually is.

-We emphasize that pseudo-bifurcations are observed at a fixed level of non-normality, $\kappa > \kappa_c$, within a stationary system \eqref{eq:basic_dynamics} fluctuating around an equilibrium point.
-This provides a highly general first-order approximation of equilibrium dynamics without requiring the system's control parameter to move toward a critical point.
-Given the prevalence of interdependence structures $\A$ known to exhibit non-normality \cite{OBrien2021}, we propose that pseudo-bifurcations are likely far more common than true bifurcations.